Ay-O: Signatures

-Last but not least the rainbow artist developed his 'signature signature': the rainbow signature used mostly for autographs and paper.
+Finally, the rainbow artist developed his 'signature signature': the rainbow signature used mostly for autographs and paper.
 This is one of his mini happenings.
-To produce it AY-O puts felt-pin pens in his fist with all colors of the rainbow and signs with it as can be seen in this picture of a book signed with the rainbow signature.
+To produce it, AY-O puts felt-tip pens in his fist, with all the colors of the rainbow, and signs with them, as shown in this picture of a book signed with the rainbow signature.

 On paper Ay-O signs using roman letters and his kanji (靉嘔).
 As for the origin of the name from Ay-O's own and most recent retrospective catalog "Over the rainbow once more" (2012), page 75: "Ay-O, an unusual pseudonym for a Japanese, was conceived during Ay-O's third year at Tokyo Kyoiku University, when he had his friends choose then favorite sounds from the Japanese syllabary A, I, U, E and O. The result: 'AIO.'
 To express this name, he selected the kanji character 'ai,' from aitai (靉靆) meaning a scene of drifting clouds, and the kanji character 'ou' (long 'o') from the title of Jean-Paul Sartre's novel.
 'Outo' (嘔吐) for ('Nausea')."